 How you put words together on a page matters when you are trying to attract and persuade readers.
 Following are some tips for crafting engaging copy that leaves an impression and leaves readers wanting more.

-Know your audience – Your audience is your second consideration when crafting successful copy.
+Your audience is your second consideration when crafting successful copy.
+It’s important to understand who your readers are and what they’re looking for.
+Developing buyer personas can be helpful in this regard.
 For example, you would write differently for children versus senior citizens or young adult students, and your writing style should be customized to the product or message that is being conveyed.

 Just as you would adjust your verbal conversation depending on who you are talking with, the same goes for copywriting.
 Tailor the style of language to target your audience and to have the greatest impact.
 It helps your writing process to know the needs and wants of your audience or target demographic, as well as issues that are relevant to that group.